ava-labs/avalanchego/api/admin/service.md

 ### `admin.aliasChain`

-Give a blockchain an alias, a different name that can be used any place the blockchain’s ID is used.
+Give a blockchain an alias, a different name that can be used any place the blockchain's ID is used.

 <Callout title="Note">
 Aliasing a chain can also be done via the [Node API](/nodes/configure/configs-flags#--chain-aliases-file-string).